-The proposal must communicate an understanding of the intent of the academies, experience in differing instruction for various student populations, expertise in mathematic in the applicable grade levels, TEKS, studies and research for mathematics for grades K through 5.
-The project, describes the tasks to be performed, and identifies potential problems in the conduct of the project and methods to identify and solve such problems.
+The proposal must communicate an understanding of prior studies and research in the areas of the project, describe the tasks to be performed, and identify potential problems in the conduct of the project and methods to identify and solve such problems.

 The Proposer must describe clearly, specifically, and as completely as possible, the methodology for carrying out the objectives and requirements of the project as described in this RFP.
-Proposer must also describe the training program, staff development, and curriculum design.
+(If applicable, the proposer must also describe the training program, staff development, and curriculum design.)

 The proposal must describe the project design, project activities, materials, and other products, services, and reports to be generated during the contract period and relate them to the stated purposes and specifications described in the Request for Proposal.
-Technical evidence relating to the Proposer's ability to perform the proposed services must be appended to the proposal.
+Technical evidence relating to the proposer's ability to perform the proposed services must be appended to the proposal.
+The overall quality of these components and of the proposal itself will be considered.

-Failure to meet these conditions shall result in disqualification of proposal and shall receive no further consideration.
+Failure to meet these conditions shall result in disqualification of proposal and the proposal shall receive no further consideration.